|

 Why

-do prices vary so much between canvas shops?
+do prices & designs vary between canvas shops?

 There are differences in regional

 costs of doing business, shop overhead, and shop efficiency.
-But it
+Reputable

-can often be because the quality of materials quoted for the job varies greatly.
+Also, the quality of materials quoted for the job

 more expensive than cheap, and is a big part of the overall cost of a